 I discovered my love for literature at an early age.
 My love for humanity soon followed.
 Fusing my two loves, I write complex, heartfelt stories that embody the human experience.

 Before becoming a novelist, I worked in the field of Human Services for many years, advocating for children, youth, and families.

-Mallory-Johnson holds a Bachelor's degree in Business Administration from Texas Southern University, a Masters Degree in Social Work from San Diego State Univerity, and is an Associate Clinical Social Work.
-She resides in her native state of California with her family.
+I hold a Bachelor's degree in Business Administration from HBCU, Texas Southern University, and a Masters's Degree in Social Work from San Diego State University.
+I reside in my native state of California with my family.

-Mallory-Johnson also Founded of the 1619 National Celebration of Black Women movement.
-Her purpose-driven mission is recognizing the extraordinary contributions women of African Descent have made in building America.
-Join the celebration @ https://www.1619nationalcelebrationofblackwomen.com
+To commemorate the 400 years since the first African captives arrived in the Americas, I founded the 1619 National Celebration of Black Women.
+My purpose-driven mission is recognizing the extraordinary contributions women of African descent have made in building America.

 CONTACT THE AUTHOR